 CAMP + ROAD TRIPS = EPIC ADVENTURES!

-These are some of the stops along the way from our usual program.
-Please note this may not be the route or program this 2021 year.
-Reference only to give you a sense of the types of activities and opportunities LDC includes:
+These are some of the stops along the way for our usual program.
+You can use this page as a reference to give you a sense of the types of activities and opportunities LDC includes:

 - Registration at Silver Lake Camp